ipfs/js-ipfs/docs/FAQ.md

 ## Have more questions?

-Ask for help in our forum at https://discuss.ipfs.io or in IRC (#ipfs on Freenode).
+Ask for help in our forum at https://discuss.ipfs.tech or chat channels listed at https://docs.ipfs.tech/community/.